ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There is no requirement that the named document be publicly accessible.
 The primary purpose of the profile claim is to uniquely identify the profile even if it is a private profile.

-The OID is encoded in CBOR according to {{RFC9090}} and the URI according to {{RFC8949}}.
-Both are unwrapped and thus not tags.
 The OID is always absolute and never relative.
+In CBOR tokens, the OID MUST be encoded according to {{RFC9090}} and the URI according to {{RFC8949}}.
+Both are unwrapped and thus not CBOR tags.
-If the claims CBOR type is a text string it is a URI and if a byte string it is an OID.
+In JSON tokens, the OID is a string of the form "X.X.X", and a URI is a normal URI string.

-Note that this named "eat_profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.
+Note that this is named "eat_profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.

 ~~~~CDDL
 {::include nc-cddl/profile.cddl}
 ~~~~

-## The DLOA (Digital Letter or Approval) Claim (dloas)
+## The DLOA (Digital Letter or Approval) Claim (dloas) {#dloas}

 A DLOA (Digital Letter of Approval) {{DLOA}} is an XML document that describes a certification that an entity has received.
 Examples of certifications represented by a DLOA include those issued by Global Platform and those based on Common Criteria.